 Although it is complicated to detect whether the email is a scam, the best thing to do is call PayPal customer service.
 Now, if at some point you fall into the scam due to the desperation of the moment, the first step is to make a complaint.

-It is time to call the platform through the contact number found on the platform and explain the situation.
-That way, an investigation will begin and find a way to return the funds to where they belong.
+You must call the platform through the contact number found on the platform and explain the situation.
+That way, an investigation will begin and PayPal can find a way to return the funds to where they belong.